alinmear/docker-conanexiles/README.md

 Features:
 * Full automatic provisioning of steam and conanexiles dedicated server
-* Autoupdate and restart of the conanexiles server
+* Autoupdate and restart of the conanexiles server (Now working, thx for contribution @kijdam)
 * Full control of every config aspect via Environment variables
 * Templates for first time setup